soverenio/docs/docs/source/create-data-subject-request.rst

 Soveren allows you to create different types of data subject requests:

-* Access requests to learn what personal data a company hold on you.
+* Access requests to learn what personal data a company holds on you.

 * Delete requests to delete your personal data from a company.